cityjson/website/flatcitybuf/index.md

 ## Software and Schemas

-The schemas and accompanying software for conversion to/from CityJSON are publicly available at [https://github.com/cityjson/flatcitybuf](https://github.com/cityjson/flatcitybuf) under a permissive license.
+The schemas and accompanying software (Rust + Python + WASM) for conversion to/from CityJSON are publicly available at [https://github.com/cityjson/flatcitybuf](https://github.com/cityjson/flatcitybuf) under a permissive license.

 ## MSc thesis related to this topic